Angrycreative/Waldner/README.md

 ###Commands:

-All commands is prefixed with 'waldner' (or whatever the bot's name is)
+All commands is prefixed with the Specified bot name.
+We will use the default 'waldner' in the examples

 `waldner ladder` Shows ladder

-`waldner @firstUser @secondUser score1 score2 [,score3 score4, ...]`
+`waldner @firstUser @secondUser score1 score2 [score3 score4, ...]`
 Stores a game.
-One player must at least have 11 points, and the user can't have the same points.
+One player must at least have 11 points, and the users can't have the same points.
-Any number of sets separated by a comma
+Any number of sets separated by a space
+Example: `waldner @peter @johan 11-5 11-13 15-13`

 `waldner games` Shows the last 5 games

 `waldner stats [@user]` Shows stats for user.

+`waldner` Shows a random actual Waldner quote.

+## TODO
+ * Translate and localize all strings
+ * Require confirmation from other player